Stability properties of the colored Jones polynomial: Introduction

-It is also known that the coefficients of $J_K(n,q)$ exhibit a stability behavior for semi-adequate links.
-The stable coefficients directly relate to the geometry of hyperbolic link complements: For $i \geq 2$, let $\beta_i$ be the coefficient of $q^{d(i) + (i-2)}$ of $J_K(i,q)$.
-Armond \cite{armond} and Garoufalidis and Le \cite{garoufalidisLe} have independently shown that for all $n \geq i$, the coefficient of $q^{d(n) + i-2}$ of $J_K(n,q)$ is equal to $\beta_i$ if $K$ is $A$-adequate.
-That is, the last $n-1$ coefficients of $J_K(n,q)$ from $h_n(D)$ are \emph{stable} for a link with an $A$-adequate diagram $D$, extending the results by Dasbach and Lin \cite{dasbach-lin:head-tail} on the last and penultimate stable coefficients of $J_K(n,q)$.
-For an $A$-adequate link $K$, they define the \emph{stable coefficients} $\beta_i$ and a power series called a \emph{tail} of the colored Jones polynomial.
-The last and penultimate coefficients of $J_K(n,q)$, and hence the last two coefficients of the tail, have been shown by the work of Futer, Kalfagianni, and Purcell to carry information on the geometric structure of the complement of an $A$-adequate knot, and to provide sharp volume bounds on the complement of hyperbolic links.
+The coefficients of the colored Jones polynomial exhibit a stability behavior for semi-adequate links.
+Let $d(n)$ denote the minimum degree of $J_K^n(q)$.
+For $i \geq 2$, let $\beta_i$ be the coefficient of $q^{d(i) + (i-2)}$ of $J_K^i(q)$.
+Armond \cite{Arm13} and Garoufalidis and Le \cite{garoufalidisLe} have independently shown that for all $n \geq i$, the coefficient of $q^{d(n) + (i-2)}$ of $J_K^n(q)$ is equal to $\beta_i$ if $K$ is $+$-adequate.
+That is, the first $n-1$ coefficients of $J_K^n(q)$ from $d(n)$ are \emph{stable} for a link with a $+$-adequate diagram $D$, extending the results by Dasbach and Lin \cite{DL06} on the first, second, and third coefficient of the colored Jones polynomial of adequate links.
+For a $+$-adequate link $K$, Armond and Garoufalidis and Le define a power series, called the \emph{tail} of the colored Jones polynomial consisting of stable coefficients.
+These stable coefficients have been shown by the work of Futer, Kalfagianni, and Purcell to carry information on the geometric structure of the complement of a $+$-adequate knot, and to provide sharp volume bounds on the complement of hyperbolic adequate links.
 See \cite{fkp:gutsjp} for the results and a detailed survey.

-Rozansky has shown that stability behavior also occurs in the categorification of the colored Jones polynomial \cite{rozansky}.
-The idea of this theory, developed independently by Frenkel, Stroppel and Sussan, Cooper and Krushkal, and Rozansky, is as follows: Given a link $K$, for each $n$, one assigns a chain complex $C^{Kh}(K, n)$ for which the graded Euler characteristic of its homology groups $H^{Kh}(K,n)$ is the \emph{$n$-th colored Jones polynomial} $J_K(n,q)$.
-In \cite{rozansky}, Rozansky shows that for $K$ an $A$-adequate link, one can define a family of maps
+Rozansky has shown that stability behavior also occurs in the categorification of the colored Jones polynomial \cite{FKS06, CK12, Roz10}, where a bi-graded chain complex $C^{Kh}(K, n)$ is assigned to a link $K$, such that the graded Euler characteristic of the homology groups $H^{Kh}(K,n)$ is the \emph{$n$th colored Jones polynomial} $J_K^n(q)$.
+In \cite{Roz12}, he shows that for $K$ a $+$-adequate link, one can define a family of maps